rmau2016/selenium-bruteforcer/README.md

 ## Insert Combo List in [EMAIL:PASS] Format

-This will start the browser bruteforce, eventually if there is successful credentials the bot will stop.
+This will start the browser bruteforce, eventually if there is successful credentials the bot will write to a file called success!